cyverse/cyverse-sdk/docs/register-your-cluster.md

 | Max Runtime (hours) | <input type="number" id="runtime" min="-1" max="120" value="48" oninput="updateJSON()"> |
 | Custom queue directives | <input type="text" id="directives" style="width:200px; box-sizing:border-box;" value="" oninput="updateJSON()"> |

-You technically can register a single workstation to Agave by setting the *executionType* to `CLI`, but this guide is looking to enable large-scale computing, so we (and the automatic JSON) are going to focus on registering a cluster.
+You technically can register a single workstation to Agave by setting the *executionType* to `CLI`, but this guide is looking to enable large-scale computing, so the automatic JSON is built to register a cluster.

 ### System Information